-To peruse your Android tablet’s address book, start the Contacts app.
-You may be blessed to find that app's icon on the Home screen.
-If not, touch the Apps icon on the Home screen, and then touch the Contacts app icon on the Apps screen.
+To peruse your Android tablet’s address book, start the People or Contacts app.
+You may be blessed to find that app’s icon on the Home screen.
+If not, touch the Apps icon on the Home screen, and then touch the appropriate app icon in the Apps drawer.

-The Contacts app shows a list of all contacts in your Android tablet, organized alphabetically by first name.
+The address book app shows a list of all contacts in your Android tablet, organized alphabetically by first name.

-To do anything with a contact, you first have to choose it: Touch a contact name, and you see detailed information on the right side of the screen.
-The list of activities you can do with the contact depends on the information shown and the apps installed on your tablet.
+To do anything with a contact, you first have to choose it: Touch a contact name and you see detailed information on the right side of the screen.
+The list of activities you can do with the contact depends on the information that’s shown and on the apps installed on your tablet.
 Here are some options:

-View social networking status: Contacts who are also your social networking buddies can display their current status.
-The status may appear at the bottom of the info list in the Contacts app.
+View a social networking status.
+Contacts who are also your social networking buddies can display their current status.
+The status may appear at the bottom of the info list in the contact’s Details screen.
 You might see a View Profile item or a Social Network Feeds button, which lets you see all social networking status updates for that contact.

 Some tidbits of information that show up for a contact don’t have an associated action.
-For example, the tablet doesn’t sing Happy Birthday when you touch a contact’s birthday information.
+For example, the tablet doesn’t sing Happy Birthday whenever you touch a contact’s birthday information.